 Countries to consider

-Each country’s post-secondary educational systems have their own advantages, disadvantages, and quirks.
-Here’s a few countries worth investigating as options for furthering your education:
+Each country’s post-secondary educational systems have its own advantages, disadvantages, and quirks.
+Here are a few countries worth investigating as options for furthering your education:

 - Belgian universities

 - British universities

 - French universities

 - Portuguese universities

 Plenty of students come from countries that place an exorbitant price tag on higher education; prospective students from countries like the United States are blown away the low (or even non-existent) tuition fees for international students in Germany or Norway.
 There are 11 countries with no tuition fees for EU/EEA citizens: Austria, Denmark, Finland, France, Germany, Greece, Hungary, Norway, Poland, Slovenia, and Sweden.
 There are also plenty of countries where, based on the cost of living in your home country, tuition fees and the overall cost of living would make the cost of studying abroad seem quite low.

 Being an expat student incurs high tuition fees in the majority of countries, however.
 In some cases, this is because tuition fees are aggressively high (e.g., the United States, the United Kingdom); in others, this is because international student fees are set quite high to subsidize lower fees for local students.
 No matter what the reason, high tuition fees require some extra planning.
 Plan out how your personal savings or family contributions will cover your costs.
 If your employer is helping you pursue a business or executive degree, confirm the level of support that they’re willing to offer and what conditions they place on their financial support.

 Most universities have at least a handful of scholarships or grants specifically for international students.
 StudyPortals provides information on scholarships, while the European Commission also offers information on scholarships and Erasmus programs in European countries.